AnanthaRajuC/AnanthaRajuC/README.md

 ### Hi there 👋

-I'm Anantha, i have a masters degree in Software Engineering.
+I'm Anantha, i have a masters degree in Computer Science Engineering.
 I primarily work with Java, Spring Boot based Web Applications.

 *Currently I am open to explore new opportunities.*